lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: ways to make sure a one-time-pad is not being used a 2nd time...a log of already used one-time-pads to check against...?...or a small hash?

+The idea of a non-recoverable system, disposable, that you would restart if something went wrong, but no back-doors, side doors, etc. voter...re-register...multiple register?

+note: squirel? grc.com

 Q: one time pads vs. signing keys for transmitting ballots
 also: multiple party signing keys?